SmartData-Polito/odysseus/README.md

 Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities using real-world data.

-Internally, it makes use of several open-source Python libraries for geospatial and mobility analysis, such as geopandas (https://geopandas.org/) and scikit-mobility [5].

-ODySSEUS is composed by four main functional modules, each one coming with its own API, command line interface and GUI:

-* City Data Manager (previously UMAP [4])
-   * Upload or collect raw input data from different sources.
-   * Provide utilities to normalise data into a common format (e.g. column naming).
-   * Provide a unified interface to access and analyse normalised data.

-* Demand Modelling
-   * Create different demand models using:
-      * Poisson/KDE estimation and mobility samples generation [3]
-      * Deep Learning to learn and forecast mobility demand [6]
-   * Create demand-side simulation scenarios.

-* Supply Modelling
-   * Create fleets choosing between different modes and vehicles.
-   * Create and configure refueling/charging infrastrucures and energy mix for electricity production.
-   * Define operator strategies to manage its resources

-* Simulator
-   * Create and run simulation scenarios based on supply and demand configurations.
-   * Collect several performance metrics (satisfied demand, fleet handling cost, equivalent CO2 emissions, gross profit, ...)

 At the following link you can find a User Guide and the API reference: https://odysseus-dev.readthedocs.io/en/latest/index.html